SFDO-Tooling/Metecho/CONTRIBUTING.md

 You will get output that indicates the name of the ngrok tunnel, which will look like `https://<some hash>.ngrok.io`.
 You will need to adjust the GitHub App to point to the `/api/hook/` path of your ngrok tunnel (e.g.
 `https://<some hash>.ngrok.io/api/hook/`).
-This means that it\'s a
-one-person-at-a-time thing, which is a problem for which we don\'t yet have a solution.
+This means that it's a one-person-at-a-time thing, which is a problem for which we don't yet have a solution.

 ## Setting up the database